-Toms Travel Tours offers museum tours you don’t want to miss.
+Toms Travel Tours offers private museum tours you don’t want to miss.
 Amsterdam has museums with outstanding collections which you should discover guided by a specialist.
 The most famous among those are the Rijksmuseum and the Van Gogh Museum.

 A visit to the Rijksmuseum will drive you through the Dutch history and you will get to know Amsterdam's cultural Heritage in depth.
 You will see the most famous paintings from the Golden Age (Rembrandt, Vermeer, Frans Hals) and some other impressive items such as amazingly detailed doll houses and an unbelievable library.
 You will look carefully at the paintings and discover the meaning and techniques behind them.